MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/service-packaging-ignore-files.md

 - `.webappignore` influences packaging exclusions for Azure App Service deployments.
 - `.funcignore` influences  packaging exclusions for Azure Functions deployments.

-Both types of packaging ignore files follow these standards and rules:
+These ignore files are applied based on the targeted deployment service, ensuring users can independently customize file exclusions when packaging for Azure App Service and Azure Functions.
+Both types of packaging ignore files follow these rules:

-- `.webappignore` or `.funcignore` files should be placed in the root folder of the desired service in your `azd` template.
+- `.webappignore` or `.funcignore` files should be placed in the root folder of the relevant service in your `azd` template.
 - If a `.webappignore` or `.funcignore` file exists in a service directory, the packaging process follows its rules, allowing granular control over which files are included or excluded in the service's zip archive.
-- These ignore files are applied based on the targeted deployment service, ensuring users can independently customize file exclusions when packaging for Azure App Service and Azure Functions.
 - If no `.webappignore` or `.funcignore` file is present, default exclusions apply:
   - Python: `__pycache__` and `.venv`
   - Node.js: `node_modules`

 ## Exclusion examples